DallanQ/lotr_journeys_in_middle_earth/Manual.md

 - one weakness card from the top of the weakness deck

-> Image showing 6 cards showing various use of each card designated with Basic at the bottom of the card
+> Image showing 6 cards showing various use of each card designated with Basic at the bottom of the card.

 > Image of 5 cards showing the name of a chosen hero at the bottom with an inscription of the use fo the card